Academic Coaching Basics Certification Course

 • Consider how to conduct an effective academic coaching session.

-• Utilize appreciative coaching/advising strategies.
+• Learn appreciative coaching/advising strategies.

 Pricing and Access Information